 At ALLPLAN, we are passionate about customer projects, be it residential or complex buildings, roads, bridges, dams, or other types of infrastructure.
 Our mission is to identify, together with customers and other stakeholders, what the most pressing challenges in the AEC project delivery lifecycle are and provide effective solutions to these using the most efficient technology innovations.

-Today, we can say that we are investing in accelerating automation, both in design and execution, as well as expanding Allplan, the market-leading, truly openBIM platform across multiple stages of the building or infrastructure asset lifecycle.
+Today, we can say that we are investing in accelerating automation, both in design and execution, as well as expanding ALLPLAN, the market-leading, truly openBIM platform across multiple stages of the building or infrastructure asset lifecycle.
 We look forward to sharing many innovations in the following months.